 Do your customers have a problem that your competitors haven’t quite solved yet?
 You could solve it for them!
 This could be a unique product offering.
 Or, on social media, this could simply mean offering more useful, helpful content than your competitor is currently sharing with your target audience.

-Your job is to identify such a gap and fill it with a USP before your customer becomes aware of it, and you could create your own brand of loyal social media followers.
+Your job is to identify such a gap and fill it with a USP before your customer becomes aware of it, and you could create your brand of loyal social media followers.

 Steal customers by being better than your competitors

-Overall, the best marketing strategy for stealing your competitors’ clients is actually the most obvious of them all: simply be better than them.
+Overall, the best marketing strategy for stealing your competitors’ clients is the most obvious of them all: simply be better than them.

 Offer better products than your competitors’ products, better service than them, and make your social media more interesting, engaging and useful than theirs.

-Your competitive analysis will throw up a lot of information and data about what your competitors are upto
+Your competitive analysis will throw up a lot of information and data about what your competitors are up to.

 1. Share more often

 Consistency and frequency are a big part of the social media marketing success formula.
-If your competitors are only posting once a day on Instagram or once a week on LinkedIn, you can definitely do better than that!
+If your competitors are only posting once a day on Instagram or once a week on LinkedIn, you can do better than that!

 Remember, if you don’t post often enough, your content is less likely to appear in your audience’s feeds.
 This sends the social platform algorithms all sorts of wrong signals about their level of interest or engagement with your content.
 Instagram, for example, thrives on consistency.
 It sends Instagram the right signals about engagement and interest and helps you build a meaningful relationship with your audience.